loginom/loginom-help-en-omegat/data/processors/datamining/self-organizing-network.md

 * **Node number**: numbers of the generated nodes are listed.
 * **Cluster number**: numbers of the generated clusters are listed.
 * The source data set fields for which *Used* was selected as *Usage type* parameter value.
-Weight of the network nodes are specified in the field cells.
+Weights of the network nodes are specified in the field cells.

 ## Wizard